What is Asset Management Company (AMC) in Mutual Fund?

 One important question that comes to every investor’s mind is how to select the AMC company to pool the funds for greater returns.
 The answers are so simple.

-• Validate the Reputation of the AMC – You should always look at the reputation of AMC, such as the number of schemes they have, years in the industry, amount of total AUM they manage, and regulatory actions taken by SEBI or other regulators.
+• Validate the Reputation of the AMC – When considering what is an AMC and its credibility, you should always look at the reputation of the AMC, such as the number of schemes they have, years in the industry, the amount of total AUM it manages, and regulatory actions taken by SEBI or other regulators.

 • Research Fund Managers History and Credibility – Fund managers are responsible for a fund’s positive or negative growth.
 So, the credibility of the fund manager is vital before choosing an AMC.
 Check the performance history of the fund manager and if there are any allegations by SEBI against them.

-• AUM (Asset Under Management) – When an AMC has a high AUM, it’s a sign that most investors choose them.
+• AUM (Asset Under Management) – When an AMC has a high AUM, it’s a sign that most investors choose it.
 Preferably stay with Asset management companies with high AUM.

-• Average Returns an AMC Yields – Before choosing a fund from any AMC, understand the average returns from all the funds they manage.
-Post this to compare the returns with other top AMC.
+• Average Returns and AMC Yields – Before choosing a fund from any AMC, understand the average returns from all the funds they manage.
+Post this to compare the returns with other top AMCs.

-• Expense Ratio – Fees and Commission called TER (total expense ratio) has a huge role and can impact a fund’s performance.
+• Expense Ratio – Fees and Commissions called TER (Total Expense Ratio) have a huge role and can impact a fund’s performance.

 • Entry and Exit Loads – Entry load is normally nil in modern mutual funds available, yet, few funds charge exit loads.